-Based on the statements supplied by its members, the Board of Statutory Auditors has verified that all its members meet the independence requirements that apply to directors under Article 3 of the Code.
+Based on the statements supplied by its members, after appointment by the Shareholders' Meeting, the Board of Statutory Auditors has verified that all its members meet the independence requirements that apply to directors under Article 3 of the Code and the independence requirements set out in Article 148, paragraph 3, TUF.
 When making this assessment, the Board of Statutory Auditors did not adopt different criteria to those provided for by the Code for the independence of directors.